robinhuy/fake-api-nodejs/README.md

 ### Open Endpoints

-Open endpoints require no Authentication.
+Open endpoints do not require Authentication.

 #### User